Akiva Goldsman: 2010–2020: Expansion into franchises and genre films

+2020–present: Recent work

+In February 2025, it was announced that Goldsman was developing a new television universe at Legendary Television, featuring three reimagined sci-fi series originally created by Irwin Allen.
+The project is expected to include updated versions of Voyage to the Bottom of the Sea, Land of the Giants, and The Time Tunnel, drawing inspiration from Allen’s original works.

 Personal life

 Goldsman's first wife, film producer Rebecca Spikings-Goldsman, died of a heart attack on July 6, 2010, at the age of 42.
 Rebecca was the daughter of producer Barry Spikings.